-Calculating Return on Investment (ROI) is no easy feat for most any project.
-And, measuring the ROI for your training programs is no exception.
+Calculating Return on Investment (ROI) is no easy feat for most business initiatives.
+Measuring the ROI of your training programs is no exception but can be accomplished with the right approach.

 Industry Growth Means Managers Need to Understand the Business Impact of Their Training Programs